 Often called digital negatives, raw files are without any doubt, the best format to save photos in the camera while clicking.
-It does give a lot of control on photographs and post-processing is the way to ensure the best possible results (Post Processing RAW).
+It does give a lot of control over photographs and post-processing is the way to ensure the best possible results (Post Processing RAW).
 Post-processing and photo-editing is the equivalent of darkrooms nowadays.
 So shift to raw if you are still clicking jpg (Image File Formats – Basics).

 Factors which affect raw files

 In this article, I am discussing the settings from the camera menu but for clarity’s sake, let me further emphasize what factors invariably affect your raw files.
 Anything and everything that affects the light reaching your sensor affects the raw files.
 The focus, depth of field, angle of view, movement of the subject during the time of exposure, lens distortions… everything affects the raw files.
 Raw processors and photo-editors have various controls to correct many of these but the fact remains that these affect the raw files.

 An interesting aspect is the color temperature of the scene.
 Though the color temperature of any scene can be corrected by either placing the correct filter in front of the lens or by correcting the color temperature in the post-processing (Balancing Act (in Color)).
 This has been the convention since the film days but there is a small catch.
 Imagine a yellow circle on a white sheet, lit up in yellow light.
 The circle will fade into the background because of the incident light’s color and no amount of color temperature correction will show the circle again.
 The correct way is to use proper color balanced lights where possible.
 Changing the color of incident light (light falling on the subject) is always better than correcting the color of reflected light (light from the subject reaching the camera).
 Anyway, this was just a parallel thought that crossed my mind.